saadibnainan/hyperbrowser-app-examples/podcast-generator-ai/README.md

 Transform any website content into engaging podcasts using AI.
 This application uses Hyperbrowser for intelligent web scraping, OpenAI for script generation, and ElevenLabs for realistic voice synthesis.

+**Get your Hyperbrowser API keys at [hyperbrowser.ai](https://hyperbrowser.ai)**

 ## Features

 - **Intelligent Content Extraction**: Uses Hyperbrowser to extract relevant content from news articles, blog posts, and changelogs
 - **AI Script Generation**: Converts extracted content into engaging podcast scripts with OpenAI
 - **Realistic Voice Synthesis**: Generates high-quality audio using ElevenLabs TTS
 - **Professional Interface**: Clean, modern UI with audio playback and download capabilities
+- **Simple Setup**: Only requires one API key from the user interface

 ## Demo

+1. Enter your Hyperbrowser API key in the sidebar (get yours at [hyperbrowser.ai](https://hyperbrowser.ai))
-1. Enter any URL containing news, articles, or changelog content
+2. Enter any URL containing news, articles, or changelog content
-2. Watch as the AI extracts, processes, and converts content into a podcast
+3. Watch as the AI extracts, processes, and converts content into a podcast
-3. Listen to the generated podcast with the built-in player
+4. Listen to the generated podcast with the built-in player
-4. Download the audio file for offline listening
+5. Download the audio file for offline listening

 ## Setup